Skip to main content

 Preamble

-Ontario Corps (OC) volunteer portal is a website to enable Ontario residents to register, participate in foundational online training and complete screening to prepare to assist as a volunteer during an Emergency.
+Ontario Corps (OC) Volunteer Registration Portal is a website to enable Ontario residents to register, participate in foundational online training and complete screening to prepare to assist as a volunteer during an Emergency.
+The Ontario Corps Member Portal is a database where Member Organizations can access a list of deployable volunteers registered on the Ontario Corps Volunteer Portal.

-All organizations that wish to access the Database must agree to the Terms of Use.
-Once given access by TBS, Partner Organizations will be able to search the Database maintained on the portal using filtered search parameters in order to recruit registered, screened and trained volunteers that can support efforts during an Emergency.
+Eligible organizations that are requesting access to the Database must first provide the required information below and agree to the Terms of Use.
+Once access has been granted by the Ministry of Emergency Preparedness and Response (MEPR), Member Organizations can use filtered search parameters to search and recruit registered, screened and trained volunteers that can support efforts during an Emergency.

-If a Partner Organization does not comply with the Terms of Use, access to the Database may be denied or revoked.
-Partner Organizations are not obligated to use the Database to recruit volunteers; it is a resource to supplement existing volunteer lists.
+If a Member Organization does not comply with the Terms of Use, access to the Database may be terminated.
 There are no costs or fees to use the Database.

 1. Definitions

-"Authorized User(s)" means individual(s) who will have access to and use of the Personal Information on the Database in accordance with this Agreement.
+"Authorized User(s)" means the individual(s) who will have access to and use of the information on the Database, within their Member Organization, in accordance with this Agreement.

 "Breach" means unauthorized access to or collection, use, disclosure or disposal of Personal Information; activity that is deemed "unauthorized" may be in contravention of FIPPA or MFIPPA or PIPEDA.